Phosphate

-In chemistry, a phosphate is an anion, salt, functional group or ester derived from a phosphoric acid.
+A phosphate is an anion, salt, functional group or ester derived from a phosphoric acid.
 It most commonly means orthophosphate, a derivative of orthophosphoric acid, phosphoric acid H3PO4.

-The phosphate or orthophosphate ion [PO4](3-) is derived from phosphoric acid by the removal of three protons H+.
-Removal of one proton gives the dihydrogen phosphate ion [H2PO4]- while removal of two protons gives the hydrogen phosphate ion [HPO4](2-).
-These names are also used for salts of those anions, such as ammonium dihydrogen phosphate and trisodium phosphate.
+The phosphate or orthophosphate ion PO_{4}(3-) is derived from phosphoric acid by the removal of three protons H+.
+Removal of one proton gives the dihydrogen phosphate ion H2PO_{4}- while removal of two protons gives the hydrogen phosphate ion HPO_{4}(2-).
+These names are also used in chemistry for salts of those anions, such as ammonium dihydrogen phosphate and trisodium phosphate.